Dog Cataract Symptoms: What to Watch For and How to Help Your Pet

 Common Causes

 Cataracts develop when the lens of your dog’s eye becomes cloudy, preventing light from passing through clearly and leading to blurred or lost vision.
-While they can appear at any age, certain factors make some dogs more susceptible than others.
+The lens is made primarily of water and protein, and when those proteins clump together abnormally, the once-clear structure becomes opaque.
+While cataracts can appear at any age, certain factors make some dogs significantly more susceptible than others.

 Several underlying causes are known to contribute to cataract development in dogs: